Scythe is a very simple adapter trimmer.

 module avail scythe

-To use Scythe, include a command like this in your batch script to load the Scythe module:
+To use Scythe, include a command like this in your batch script or interactive session to load the Scythe module:

 module load scythe